adriBall/am-videoclub/README.md

 ## Linux users

 JavaFX is not included in OpenJDK8.
-In this case, the packages `openjfx` and `ibopenjfx-java` are required in order to run this Java application.
+In this case, the packages `openjfx` and `libopenjfx-java` are required in order to run this Java application.